top of page

 Component Token

-This system tested the rigors of our business needs well.
+This system tested our business needs well.
 Internal design would have control of the primitives, while contractors and clients would have access and control to their respective semantics.
 However, with Blueport sailing toward a new SaaS identity, this tool didn’t feel like enough.

-That’s when it occurred to us: a new design system solved some of our problems as a company that operated like an agency, but to better serve our clients and ourselves, we could go bigger and create tools that would go beyond self-styling; we could allow our clients to not only theme, but build completely on their own.
+That’s when it occurred to us: a new design system solved some of our problems as a company that operated like an agency, but we could go bigger and create tools beyond self-styling; we could allow our clients to not only theme, but build completely on their own.

 What about buy-in?
 Expanding scope and pushing deadlines isn’t ideal, but when you have an idea you believe will push the needle, and data to back it up, it becomes a realistic pitch.
-Together with the lead PM, we organized our concept and briefed the executive team on what we wanted to do, what it would cost, and why it was worth it.
+Together with my PM, we organized our concept and briefed the executive team.
 Fortunately it was a natural extension of what we were already doing, and the benefits were obvious.

 The Page Builder

-The goal for theming still persisted, but going forward we were going to back it into the platform as feature with its own interface that worked in concert with our new page builder concept, both of which would have their own intuitive interfaces in the same platform.
+The goal for theming persisted, but going forward it would be a feature that worked in concert with our new builder, both of which would have their own intuitive interfaces in the same platform.

-Fortunately we’d already accumulated a large and well-documented amount of feedback over the last year from our customer base regarding where they’d like to see our platform go and the features that would be useful to them.
+Fortunately we’d already accumulated a large and well-documented amount of feedback over the last year from our customers regarding where they’d like to see our platform go and the features that would be useful to them.

 For the page builder to succeed at MVP, we needed to build